Chapter 23 : Eyes of the World

 “My grandfather ran the operations until he passed the duty onto my father, which ruffled everyone’s feathers because he wasn’t fully French,” she said as she rolled her eyes good-humoredly.
 “But they forgave his English roots and relinquished control because they knew the business wasn’t going to last much longer.
 When my father could no longer afford to run the plantation, my affluent mother consented to their marriage in exchange to become his business partner.
 They’ve lived here every summer since.”

 As Marianne continued to silently reminisce about her childhood memories on the island, Remus continued to dwell on the consequences of their relationship.
 He started to breathe heavily as he thought about what their clandestine romance would do to their lives.
-If someone caught them, she would be silenced and kept under lock and key for her disobedience – no more trips to the south of France, no more lavish parties with her friends, and certainly no more career opportunities at the Wizengamot – and he would be expelled from school and unable to get a job.
+If someone caught them, she would be silenced and kept under lock and key for her disobedience – no more trips to the south of France, no more lavish parties with her friends, and certainly no more career opportunities at the Wizengamot – and he would be expelled from school and unable to get a job, because there was no way her father wouldn't look into his background.
 If someone ever caught them, their life trajectories would completely nosedive and skew in the wrong direction.

 Marianne returned to his side and snuggled against him, seemingly unaware of his inner turmoil.
 He resumed his self-torment in silence and still questioned their choices because in his mind, they were throwing all logic and reason out the window … but Remus knew that if they were caught, the worst consequence would be that they would never be able to see each other again.
-He would never be able to hold her in his arms or kiss the top of her head, like he did now.
+He would never be able to hold her in his arms or kiss the top of her head.

 He would be truly and utterly alone.
 But perhaps, he wondered, that’s what he deserved for tempting fate.

-“What is this place?” she asked reflectively as she looked up at him.
+“What is this place?” she asked as she looked up at him.

 “It’s called the Room of Requirement,” Remus answered as he tried to mask his gloom.
 “It only appears when a person truly needs something.
 Sirius and Gemma use it all the time when they need a place to themselves.”